vizueta84/311_wk6_day1_er/README.md

 5. Pull up MySQL Workbench so that we can work with a familiar interface

-6. You should see an "sakila" database on the left hand side
+6. You should see a "sakila" database on the left hand side

 7. Double-click that database